amd/libflame/test/main/ReadMe.txt

    All parameter related testing commands are compiled in test/main/scripts run_negative_test_cases.py which can be used for this purpose.

-7. Tests with special inputs using --imatrix option:
+7. Tests with special inputs using --imatrix option for extreme values test:

-   Test the API's by intializing matrix with special input values such as NAN or INFINITY using --imatrix.
+   Test the APIs by intializing matrix with special input values such as NAN or INFINITY using --imatrix.
    The test-suite checks the propagation of special values and return PASS if the propagation happens and FAIL if they don't.
    This option is available only through command line execution.